 WYNWOOD MIAMI FINE ART

-Ivette Cabrera studied Interior Architecture and Design at the Academy of Art University and Marketing Communications at Columbia College in Chicago.
-Cabrera's artwork has been part of numerous exhibitions in Wynwood, displayed at the Baker Museum, Yellowstone Art Museum, Villa Paula Museum Spectrum Art Fair and currently part of numerous private and public city art collections.
+Ivette Cabrera studied Interior Architecture and Design at the Academy of Art University and Marketing Communications at Columbia College.
+She is best known for her series of portraits of women wearing crowns.
+Cabrera's artwork has been part of numerous gallery exhibitions in Wynwood and museums such as the Baker Museum, Yellowstone Art Museum, Villa Paula Museum and Spectrum Art Fair.
 Cabrera's artworks have been publicized in Huffington Post, Miami New Times.
 Woven Tale Press, Kram Magazine, Starry Nights Artists to Look Out For Catalog, KDWA Radio and featured in numerous commercials nationwide for brands such as John Frieda and Mount Gay Rum.

 In 2012, she pioneered an artist residency in Wynwood Miami named Viophilia as a artistic sanctuary for artists to work intensively on their craft.
-Over the last 10 years she has curated numerous art exhibitions, worked as lead architect on a residential home in Nicaragua, created city park site renderings, worked on interior design renovations and her work has bee commissioned by city governments through public art murals.
+Over the last 10 years she has curated over 19 art exhibitions for other artists, worked as lead architect on a residential home in Nicaragua, created city park site renderings for master plans, worked on interior design renovations and her work has been commissioned by city governments through her public art and murals.